bloominstituteoftechnology/ios-afternoon-starter-project-swift-fundamentals-ii/README.md

 JFK Airport needs you to help them design a new iPhone app to display departure information on upcoming flights.

-They need your help in determining what data needs to be displayed to the user, and how to handle situations when fights are canceled, delayed, or there isn't information due to various issues.
+They need your help in determining what data needs to be displayed to the user, and how to handle situations when fights are canceled, delayed, or there isn't information due to various situations.

-Help them design logic that can alert customers about upcoming flights and price estimates for airfare including checked bags.
+Help them design logic that can alert customers about upcoming flights and price estimates for airfare (including checked bags).

 ## Instructions